 Cittern Guitar info

 The cittern guitar is not that different to my normal guitar.
 It simply has a single bout instead of a double bout guitar shape.
-If it wasn't for the full phase carbon braced sound board the concept wouldn't work.
+By using full phase carbon bracing these small instrument deliver a huge sound.
 My main reason for the design is the accessibility of the neck and the physical balance of the instrument.
 It needs to be played with a strap, which could be seen as a negative, but I see it as a positive because draping a guitar over your leg is a poor playing position and creates bad habits like hanging on to the neck.

 The classical or fluorocarbon string version plays best at it's scale pitch, so a 542mm scale that is 3 frets shorter than a standard guitar likes to be tuned up to G which is 3 semitones higher than standard.
 Info for fitting fluorocarbon strings.

 If you want to know more about how it works, it is worth reading my design page.

 made from Tasmanian Blackwood with WR Cedar, Blackwood or Engelmann Spruce soundboards.The

 cittern guitars can also be made with fiddleback Eucalypt body like the one shown above.